I didn't think I'd start driving west by driving east, but I forgot my bike. I always do this.

 We blew through Kansas City and drove on into the night, finally snagging a few hours of sleep just south of Manhattan, KS.

 We stopped in to see some friends in Denver.
 And powered through some snow squalls as we climbed over 8,000 feet.
 Over the pass we reached Summit County.
-The sun poked through and we checked out the picturesque mountain towns.
-We grabbed a beer, hit up a grocery store for a snack, and got back on the road.
+Everything turned into liquid gold in the picturesque mountain town.
+We grabbed a beer, hit a grocery store for more snacks, and got back on the road.
+We'd be into Utah a day ahead of schedule.

 Comments